Time to read: 4 minutes.

 I am a hands-on entrepreneur, focusing on value creation, including business drivers, technology and methodology.

 I have advised and mentored individuals, founders, VCs, private investors, and open-source groups.
-Designing new product and bringing it to market is my main interest, but sometimes the road to product starts with service.
+Defining new products and bringing them to market is my main interest, but sometimes the road to product starts with service.

 These types of ventures have many moving parts.
-I can provide suggestions for the following: market research, business plan, product management, prototyping, testing, optimizing, packaging, manufacturing, selling, supporting, customizing, product evolution, and nurturing a portfolio of intellectual property.
+I can provide suggestions for the following: leadership, culture and values, market research, business plan, product management, prototyping, testing, optimizing, packaging, manufacturing, selling, supporting, customizing, product evolution, and nurturing a portfolio of intellectual property.

 Past Work